-14:440:100 Engineering Orientation Lectures (1) Brief overview of each of the specific fields of engineering offered as degree programs at the school.
+14:440:100 Introduction to Engineering (1) Brief overview of each of the specific fields of engineering offered as degree programs at the school.
 Describes the major fields of study, as well as the engineering profession in general.
 Graded Pass/No Credit.

 14:440:107 Methods of Inquiry for Engineers (E3) Study skills.
 A system of thinking strategies and critical and analytical thinking skills applicable across the engineering curriculum.